modche/dreisam_picture/README.md

 ![Pic](dreisam_states_sl.png)

 # One river, one spot, many states.
-Pictures of the Dreisam river (Freiburg).
+Pictures of the Dreisam river in Freiburg.
+On-going project to document flow regime and environmental seasonality.
+Pictures are taken on the way between home and work.

 [See the location on map](https://www.google.de/maps/place/47%C2%B059'53.2%22N+7%C2%B049'17.3%22E/@47.9981092,7.8039626,14z/data=!3m1!4b1!4m5!3m4!1s0x0:0x0!8m2!3d47.9981111!4d7.8214722)